vocabulary-org/vocabulary-api/README.md

 # vocabulary
-Vocabulary Builder: A modern twist on the classic paper vocabulary.
-Effortlessly organize and reinforce new words for a nostalgic learning experience.
+Vocabulary Builder: Embrace the essence of traditional paper vocabularies in a digital format.
+Effortlessly organize, learn, and reinforce new words with the added power of interactive flashcards.